jsdg1242-ctrl/PvZ-QotL-Widescreen-Compiled/README.md

 # PvZ Quality of the Lawn-Decompile
- A edit of the PvZ Decompile that adds QoL features
+ A edit of the PvZ Decompile with QoL features and widescreen features

 # Credits:
 Electr0Gunner.